noahehall/theBookOfNoah/0-mustdo/terraform.md

       - can be used in layers: setup physical infrastructure running the scheudlers as well as provisioning onto the shceduled grid

   - opinions & paradigms
-    - technical complexity: different providers use different interaces for provisioning new resources (e.g. aws vs gcp), terraform addresses this by:
+    - technical complexity: different providers use different interfaces for provisioning new resources (e.g. aws vs gcp), terraform addresses this by:
-      - separating the provisioning workload via a single core engine to read configurations and dtermine the relationships between resources
+      - separating the provisioning workload via a single core engine to read configurations and determine the relationships between resources
       - uses provider plugins to create, modify and destroy resources on the infratstructure providers (e.g. aws, gcp, github, dnsimple, etc)

     - organizational complexity: large organizations often have multiple teams relying on the same resources, terraform addresses this by: